aduerig/advent_of_code/2023/README.md

 ### 25

-Fun problem to think about.
 I ended up just writing the brute force in c++ that took like 16 hours to run.
-Is mincut the only class type of graph algorithm here?
-I think so.
+Mincut is the graph algorithm that everyone used to find the minimum number of cuts needed (edges) to separate two groups.

-Connected components algorithm is another search term.
+I tried implementing `25_mincut.py` after the fact with Kruskal's algorithm, but tracking the edges cut seems to be difficult.

-###### rating: 7/10
+###### rating: 5/10